List of awards and nominations received by Shila Amzah

 Among the awards and nominations received by the Malaysian singer-songwriter Shila Amzah are: first runner-up of Bintang Kecil RTM in 2000, first runner-up of One in a Million (season 2), winner of Asia New Singer Competition in 2008, second runner-up of I Am a Singer (season 2) in 2014, and first runner-up of Anugerah Juara Lagu in 2011 and 2015.
-In 2013, Shila was the first Malay and Malaysian artist to be nominated at the World Music Awards after winning Asian Wave.
 Shila is the first and only Malay artist to be invited to the Global Chinese Music Awards (GCMA).